Rushil-Sehgal/Portfolio/README.md

    database performance
  - Guided with 2 new migration teams, streamlining migration activities and resource allocation, resulting in 10% reduction in project timelines

+## Projects
+**Twitter Data Analysis**
+ - Utilized BERTweet and BERTopic models for Twitter analysis to analyze Covid-19 impact on elderly people in the USA
+- Communicated findings through reports and interactive dashboards in Tableau for data-driven decision-making

+**OCR Receipt Detection**
+ - Developed Python OCR solution with Detectron model for 88% accurate text extraction from diverse receipts and PDFs
+ - Integrated Tesseract for a 40% reduction in manual processing time, streamlining expense tracking and account processing

 ## Education
 **Langara College**, *Vancouver, Canada*